rushi-ace-01/Large-Language-Model-/README.md

 # Large Language Model:
-I gained a deep understanding of LLM and its construction from the book "Building a LLM from scratch"- by Sebastian Raschka This repository contains code for building a LLM from scratch.
+I gained a deep understanding of LLM and its construction from the book "Building a LLM from scratch"- by Sebastian Raschka.

+This repository contains code for building a LLM from scratch.
 Code contains every detailed steps mentioned in the book.